 |Refilling the German fighter Focke-Wulf Fw.190A-4 staff link from JG 26, the 26th Fighter Squadron|

 |Walter Nowotny receives his oak leaves, swords & diamonds.|

 Kammhuber was an excellent organizer, strategist and theorist, which is precisely what the top levels of the Luftwaffe needed.
-While not an ace himself, Kammhuber formed the famous "Kammhuber Line" which was a layered defense using Freyda raday designed to shield Germany from Allied air attacks.
-While his programme worked for a while, ultimately the balance of forces and the porous nature of the line destroyed the line's effectiveness.
+While not an ace himself, Kammhuber formed the famous "Kammhuber Line" which was a layered defense using Freyda radar designed to shield Germany from Allied air attacks.
+While his program worked for a while, ultimately the balance of forces and the porous nature of the line destroyed the line's effectiveness.
 Kammhuber was dismissed after running afoul of General Gerhard Milch (who himself was dismissed afterward) on a minor issue, though reinstated in the Reich's last days.